Tomek20225/jarvis-cursor/README.md

 # The Jarvis project
 The goal of this project is to create a machine learning model which will be able to read the hand location and gesture from camera feed in real-time.
 The model will then be paired with a program, which will use the data to control the PC, as if the hand was a mouse.

-In case it's hard for you to imagine, this is the aim:
+**In case it's hard for you to imagine, this is what I aim for:**

 ![](https://media.giphy.com/media/g4sCZhKykg1z2/giphy.gif)

+This is also the first step towards developing AR software which is going to imitate Apple Vision Pro, which I was heavily inspired by.
+Not to mention the titular Jarvis and how Tony Stark interacts with him.

 ## Todo
 - [x] find a way to extract frames from videos